David Hogg Denies Crisis Actor Claim Following California Conspiracy, Watch The Florida Student Respond

 Benjamin Kelly, an aide to GOP Florida Rep. Shawn Harrison, was fired for referring to David and other surviving students as crisis actors.

 President Trump has directed Jeff Sessions’ Department of Justice to ban bump stocks.
-This news comes after Florida lawmakers refuse to debate banning assault rifles as anti-gun activist continue to protest.
+This news comes after Florida lawmakers refuse to debate banning assault rifles as anti-gun activists continue to protest.